appbaseio/reactivesearch/content/docs/reactivesearch/react-searchbox/apireference.md

     Basic auth credentials for authentication purposes.
 It should be a string of the format `username:password`.
     If you are using an appbase.io app, you will find credentials under your [API credentials page](https://dashboard.appbase.io/app?view=credentials).
 If you are not using an appbase.io app, credentials may not be necessary - although having an open access to your Elasticsearch cluster is not recommended.
 -   **enableAppbase** `boolean` [optional] enableAppbase is false by default.
-You can set this to true when you're using appbase.io alongside ElasticSearch.
+You can set this to true when you're using appbase.io alongside Elasticsearch.
 It enables the following features:
     -   Recording of analytics events - search and clicks.
 [Read more](/docs/reactivesearch/v3/advanced/analytics/).
     -   Query generation happens on server side - protecting against security concerns around query injection.
     -   Apply query rules and functions for search queries.
 [Read more](/docs/search/rules/).